Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Analytic results on complex spacing ratios in class A

 We come back to our analytical result and discuss the conditional case at $\tau=0$, compared to \cite{SaRibeiroProsen}.
 Introducing polar coordinates $x=r\cos\theta$, $y=r\sin\theta$, we have

 It agrees with the limiting leading order result in an expansion in powers of $r$ for the {\it unconditional} case as derived in \cite[eq.
 (C8)]{SaRibeiroProsen} for the GinUE at $\tau=0$.
-As already noted there, $N=3$ is not a good approximation to large-$N$ though.
-For completeness we compare with the result for the eGinUE in the unconditional case, setting $\tau=0$ in eq.~\eqref{eq.rho3final}:
+As already noted there, {despite this improvement it does not provide a good quantitative approximation to large-$N$ yet.} For completeness we compare with the result for the eGinUE in the unconditional case, setting $\tau=0$ in eq.~\eqref{eq.rho3final}:

 It agrees with \cite[eq.
 (C7)]{SaRibeiroProsen} and serves as a consistency check.